Optimization Under Uncertainty for Energy Infrastructure Planning: A Synthesis of Methods, Tools, and Open Challenges: Energy Infrastructure Expansion Models

 \subsection{Power Generation and Transmission Expansion Problems}

-As presented in Table~\ref{tab:GTEP}, the literature of GTEP for power systems includes all modeling paradigms.
-Within SP-based approaches, a variety of studies explicitly link the choice of scenarios to the underlying physical and economic sources of uncertainty. \citet{Parkinson2015_GTEP} model the hydro-climatic trends by mid-century, considering pumped hydro storage and flexible demand amounting to up to 10\% of the peak demand. \citet{Pineda2016_EJOR_GTEP} model the wind generation forecast error as discrete scenario realizations and proposes a bilevel model in which the balancing re-dispatch decisions for each scenario form the follower's problem. \citet{Liu2017_TPS_GTEP} consider the uncertainties in investment costs for wind and solar and the operational costs of coal and gas-fired power plants.
-A multi-stage SP is proposed in \citep{Wogrin2021_GTEP} that recognizes the sequence of transmission expansion in which the lines are first developed and generators react by siting and sizing new generators.
-As such, they model this interplay as a stochastic bilevel program with the transmission expansion entity as the leader and generators as followers who engage in a Cournot competition among themselves. \citet{Bennett2021_GTEP} model the impact, severity, and probability of extreme hurricane events on Puerto Rico's grid via multi-stage SP.
-A multi-horizon SP is proposed in \citep{Zhang2024_COR_GTEP} which is an approximation of a multistage SP and allows decoupling of decision epochs into long- and short-term stages for better tractability.
+As presented in Table~\ref{tab:GTEP}, the literature of GTEP for power systems includes all modeling paradigms. {The table suggests that the choice between uncertainty modeling paradigms is determined less by its scope and impact than by the information available about it and the type of protection sought.
+SP favors full characterization of uncertainty, thus is a preferred option in modeling hydro-climatic pathways, demand and cost trajectories, and event-based representation of hurricane or component failure.} Within SP-based approaches, \citet{Parkinson2015_GTEP} model the hydro-climatic trends by mid-century, considering pumped hydro storage and flexible demand amounting to up to 10\% of the peak demand. \citet{Pineda2016_EJOR_GTEP} model the wind generation forecast error as discrete scenario realizations and propose a bilevel model in which the balancing re-dispatch decisions for each scenario form the follower's problem. \citet{Liu2017_TPS_GTEP} consider the uncertainties in investment costs for wind and solar and the operational costs of coal and gas-fired power plants. \citet{Wogrin2021_GTEP} {propose} a multi-stage SP that recognizes the sequence of transmission expansion in which the lines are first developed and generators react by siting and sizing new generators.
+As such, they model this interplay as a stochastic bilevel program with the transmission expansion entity as the leader and generators as followers who engage in a Cournot competition among themselves. \citet{Bennett2021_GTEP} model the impact, severity, and probability of extreme hurricane events on Puerto Rico's grid via multi-stage SP. \citet{Zhang2024_COR_GTEP} {propose} a multi-horizon SP which is an approximation of a multistage SP and allows decoupling of decision epochs into long- and short-term stages for better tractability.
 The authors consider the demand and VRE generation as short-term, and CO$_2$ budget/tax and demand trends as long-term uncertainties.
-A resilient-informed multi-period two-stage SP model is proposed in \citep{Sahin2025_GTEP} in which the scenarios represent the set of failed substations. \cite{Rintamaki2023_TPS_GTEP} model the long-term uncertainty via multi-period RO and short-term uncertainties by representative days, each one treated as scenarios of the SP.
+A resilient-informed multi-period two-stage SP model is proposed in \citep{Sahin2025_GTEP} in which the scenarios represent the set of failed substations. \citet{Rintamaki2023_TPS_GTEP} model the long-term uncertainty via multi-period RO and short-term uncertainties by representative days, each one treated as scenarios of the SP.
 Finally, \citet{LeeSun2025_GTEP} propose a solution methodology based on the level-bundle method to solve a contingency-aware model with high spatio-temporal resolution.